 Students with epilepsy are required to have a current Seizure Action Plan on file, signed by the student’s health care provider.
 The plan must be submitted to the school at the beginning of the school year, upon enrollment, or when a student’s care needs change during the school year.

 I’m a School employee (Teacher, Aide, Paraprofessional or Nurse), what does this mean for me?

 Public school personnel are required to be trained in the basics of seizure recognition and first aid, and appropriate emergency protocol, as outlined in the Seizure Action Plan.
 Training will be fully consistent with the best practice guidelines issued by the Centers for Disease Control.

 I’m a School Principal, what does this mean for me?

 Coordinate with your staff to schedule a free training program for your school, whether virtually or in person.
 A self-study online module is also available via the Ed Learners Network.

 The Seizure Training for School Personnel is approximately a 45-60 minute PowerPoint that highlights basic information about seizures, common types, statistics on epilepsy, first aid, current treatment options, and finally seizure action planning.
 Rescue medication is also discussed.
 It is designed to prepare all school personnel to know what to do in the event of an emergency.
 To schedule a training, please contact Ayesha Akhtar at email@example.com.

 Who is a Delegated Care Aide?

-The delegated care aid is a school employee who has received the training and will assist a student in implementing his or her seizure action.
+The delegated care aide is a school employee who has received this training and will assist a student in implementing his or her seizure action.
 In many cases it is the school nurse or classroom teacher.

 Why is this mandated?